Jeremy Roenick: Chicago Blackhawks (1988–1996)

 In 1992–93, Roenick led the Blackhawks with 50 goals, 107 points and 22 power-play goals as the team improved 19 points to win their third Norris Division title in four years (47 wins, 106 points).
 During the season, Roenick played in his third All-Star Game.
 In the playoffs, he scored three points in four games as the Blackhawks were swept by the St. Louis Blues.
-At year's end, he ranked tenth on The Hockey News Top-25 Players list.

 In 1993–94, Roenick again led his team with 46 goals, a career-high 61 assists, 107 points, a career-high 24 power-play goals, five shorthanded goals and a +21 plus-minus rating as the Blackhawks fell back 19 points in the standings.
 He also played in his fourth mid-season All-Star Game.
 In the post-season, he scored seven points in six playoff games.
-At year's end, he ranked tenth on The Hockey News' Top-40 Players list.
 He also won the Chicago Sports Profiles Humanitarian of the Year Award.

 In the lockout-shortened 1994–95 season, Roenick scored 34 points in 33 games.
 He missed 15 games with a bruised tibia.
 He played eight games in the 1995 playoffs as the Blackhawks reached the Western Conference Final, where they fell to the Detroit Red Wings.
 In 1995–96, Roenick scored 67 points in 66 games before missing the last 11 games with a sprained ankle.
 At year's end, he was the team's leader with 32 goals.